near/core-contracts/lockup/README.md

 ### Release schedule

-The release of tokens can also be scheduled to be linear from the moment transfers are enabled.
+The release of tokens can also be scheduled to be linear from the moment tokens are unlocked.
-To achieve this it's possible to specify release duration.
-Once the transfers are enabled, the release schedule will start from the timestamp of the vote.
+The tokens are unlocked at the following timestamp `max(transfers_enabled_timestamp + lockup_duration, lockup_timestamp)`.
+NOTE: If the `lockup_timestamp` is not specified, the tokens are unlocked at `transfers_enabled_timestamp + lockup_duration`.

 Release schedule can not be terminated by the foundation.

 ### Staking